IBM/Java-MicroProfile-on-Kubernetes/README.md

 helm repo add mb-sample https://wasdev.github.io/sample.microservicebuilder.helm.elk/charts helm install --name sample-elk mb-sample/sample-elk
 ```
+It will take up to 20 minutes to install the Microservice Builder Add-ons on your Kubernetes Cluster.
+In the meantime, let's start building our applications and microservices.

 > Note: If you don't want to build your own application, you can use our default Docker images and move on to [step 4](#4-create-services-and-deployments).